captajn/Cloudflare-Worker-Usage/README.md

 ![Setup Variable và Encrypt](images/encrypt-variable.png)

 ### With JSON
+1. Use cloudflare.json if you only use 1 account Cloudflare, use file multi-account.json if you want to use with many accounts cloudflare
-1. Copy the cloudflare.json file and paste to your Cloudflare Worker
+1. Copy the file .json and paste to your Cloudflare Worker
 2. Open the browser with Cloudflare's automatic worker url once you've set the name and Deloy is done

 ### With PHP